dansand/gravityPt1/README.md

 * it can be performed in parallel, and hence during Underworld simulations, rather than as a post-processign step
 * the proceedure utilises (numerical) Fourier integrals (rather than FFT), meaning that the proceedure can be applied to deformed meshes.

-These spectral integrals are, however, relatively expensive to compute (i.e compared, to a similar proceedure using FFTs).
+These spectral integrals are, however, relatively expensive to compute (i.e compared to FFTs/quadrature on the same sized arrays).
 They are therefore likely to be practical only in 2D.

 A specific application that can make use of this proceedure is the Fourier domain calculation of gravity anomalies, also known as __upward continuation__.